 OzHarvest is in urgent need of funding to keep our vans on the road.
 If you are able to donate, please visit hereforhope.com.au – every $1 given will allow us to deliver two meals to someone going hungry.

-Please share our message of help.
+Please share our message of hope.
 We have asked government for support, and are awaiting a response.
 We are now asking the public to make sure those who need us most are not forgotten.
 To make it easy, we have created some social media tiles to spread a message of hope and create a community of people who believe in our mission.

 We’ve created social tiles to share below: